Strategic Transport Plan

 If the North’s economy is to compete on the international stage it needs direct links to the rest of the world.
 Our International Connectivity Commission has brought together business leaders to make recommendations on the air and port links needed to grow the Northern Powerhouse.

-Our Spring 2017 Update Report provides further information on our current work programme and the progress to date, a copy can be found here.
+Our Business Plan for 2018/19 provides further information on our current work programme and the progress to date, a copy can be found here.

 The need to improve the North’s transport infrastructure is now well understood by our Partners.
 Our work is focused on establishing the solutions needed and the most effective means of delivery.
 This requires Transport for the North to provide the collective civic and business voice needed to plan and secure the required investment.